zheniat/CarND-Behavioral-Cloning-P3/readme.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* [model.py](./model.py) containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* [drive.py](./drive.py) for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network*
-* readme.md summarizing the results
 * [video.mp4](./media/video.mp4)
+* this readme file summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing